-Welcome to the heart of the Red centre Uluru (formally known as Ayers Rock), the most sacred and recognised historic Australian landmark.
-This very spiritual destination brings so many feelings when you lay eyes on this incredible monolith Engulfed by a landscape of breathtaking contrast, the wild and wonderful colours that are changing by the second.
-22The Sandstone rock started to form 550 million years ago.
+Welcome to the Red centre Uluru (formally known as Ayers Rock), the most sacred and recognised historic Australian landmark.
+This very spiritual destination brings so many feelings when you lay eyes on this incredible monolith Engulfed by a landscape of breathtaking contrast, the wild and beautiful colours changing by the second.
+The Sandstone rock started to form 550 million years ago.

 There are so many reasons to visit this memorable destination, including the feeling you get driving into Uluru when you first lay eyes on it in real life.
-It’s like nothing you’ve ever seen before, it is such a special place.
-Our favourite thing to do was to watch the sunrise and sunset create the most breathtaking silhouette.
+It’s like nothing you’ve ever seen before, and it is such a special place.
+Our favourite thing to do was to watch the sunrise and sunset create the most stunning silhouette.

-Fly high around Uluru on a joy flight, witnessing the rock from all different perspectives capturing stunning views.
+Fly high around Uluru on a joy flight, witnessing the rock from different perspectives capturing stunning views.

 Do you feel like a fancy outback dinner overlooking the breathtaking Uluru at sunset and gazing at the bright stars that surround you?
 That would be a world-class dining experience, feast on a gourmet buffet of authentic Australian delicacies.

-If you’d like more information or would love to follow along on our wanders we’d love you to pop by and say hello @wanderingaust
+If you’d like more information or would love to follow along on our wanders, we’d love you to pop by and say hello @wanderingaust

 Cody and Dayne.